vb690/advent_of_code/README.md

-# Advent of Code 2020
+# :christmas_tree: Advent of Code 2020 :christmas_tree:

 Repository hosting the code for [Advent of Code 2020](https://adventofcode.com/2020/about).